ClarkRT19/Retriever-Wizard/README.md

 ## Trying it out
 The ReWiz.py is naturally set up to run the testset in the Examples folder, try out the testset or change embeddings, metadata and images to your own.
 **Important notes**: The column: *filename* is central to the code and is what FAISS indexes the images after, and is the link between metadata, images and embeddings.
-All image-names must be different, and you can't use the same named columns.
+All image-filenames must be different, and you can't use the same named columns.

 ## Installation (Windows)
 ```bash